kicaj29/aws/Serverless-Lambda/readme.md

 ### Organic

-With the organic pattern, you move on-premises applications to the cloud in more of a **lift-and-shift model**.
-In this model, existing applications are kept intact, either running on Amazon Elastic Compute Cloud (Amazon EC2) instances or with some limited rewrites to container services such as Amazon Elastic Kubernetes Service (Amazon EKS), Amazon Elastic Container Service (Amazon ECS), or AWS Fargate.
+With the organic pattern, you move on-premises applications to the cloud in more of a **lift-and-shift model**. **In this model, existing applications are kept intact**, either running on Amazon Elastic Compute Cloud (Amazon EC2) instances **or with some limited rewrites to container services such** as Amazon Elastic Kubernetes Service (Amazon EKS), Amazon Elastic Container Service (Amazon ECS), or AWS Fargate.

 ### Strangler